perfumer/contracts/README.md

-Contracts is a tool for generating php classes.
+Barman is a tool for generating php classes.
 It uses [zend-code](https://github.com/zendframework/zend-code) to generate class and [Doctrine Annotations](https://github.com/doctrine/annotations) to add annotations which mutate class and method generators in needed way.

-Contracts provides DSL (based on annotations) to describe method execution order and generate unit tests.
+Barman provides DSL (based on annotations) to describe method execution order and generate unit tests.

 Built-in annotations
 ====================